MyK00L/decipi/README.md

 ## Participant
 A participant also interacts with the message queue, what they do is submit and evaluate.

+## Trusted worker
+A trusted evaluator that is not a participant.

+They are needed because at the beginning no participant can evaluate anything.

+They are "trusted" in the sense that they do not need reduntant checks for their evaluation.

+They are used until there are enough participants to evaluate a submission (or maybe more).

 ## Evaluation
 Every sumbission is in wasi, this way we can evaluate them deterministically.
 The contest files (generator, scorer, interactor,...) are also in wasi.